-We’ve always been close, carbohydrates and I. I’d be the tea with 3 sugars and a biscuit on the side.
+We’ve always been close, carbohydrates and I. I’d be the tea with sugar and a biscuit on the side.
 I’d be the hazelnut latte.
-I’d be the 6 slices of bread for breakfast, the muffin for elevenses, the large pizza for lunch, the big bar of chocolate as a snack, the two bowls of pasta for dinner and the slab of cake for pudding.
+I’d be the extra toast for breakfast, the muffin for elevenses, the large pizza for lunch, the big bar of chocolate as a snack, the second helping of pasta for dinner and the slab of cake for pudding.
 I was a carb and sugar queen.

 But then the unthinkable happened.
 My body turned on itself.
 One day, my immune system got confused and attacked itself.
 Everything I knew about my life and my body had been blown to smithereens.
 Starting fresh is always difficult, but starting fresh with the memories and habits built up over 25 years is the greatest physical and mental challenge I’ve ever faced.

 Go to a food establishment and ask about the carbohydrate content in food, or the sugar content in a beverage and you get ‘a look’.
 They think you’re being fussy.
 You ask if they have any ‘diet’ mixers, when what you should have said is ‘sugar free’ to reduce the risk of ‘no, sorry love, only full fat’ with a smarmy smile.
 They think you’re being difficult, that you’re a health conscious types on a fad diet.
 They think it’s your choice.
 They don’t understand the ill effect carbohydrates have on your body.
 They don’t see it as an illness, like wheat to a celiac or dairy to someone who is lactose intolerant.
 To be completely honest, neither did I until I was diagnosed as a type 1 diabetic.

 WHAT’S SO BAD ABOUT CARBS?